mqasimkh/layered_testbench/README.md

 ### Monitor Class

-The `monitor` class checks the DUT’s output through the virtual interface `vif` and sends the observed transactions to the scoreboard using the `mon2scr` mailbox.
+The `monitor` class checks the DUT’s  through the virtual interface `vif` and sends the transactions to the scoreboard using the `mon2scr` mailbox.

-In the constructor, it connects to the interface and the mailbox.

-The `run()` task runs in a loop.
-On every **positive clock edge**, it creates a new transaction and captures all signals from the interface, including:
+The `run()` task runs in loop.
+On every **positive clock edge**, creates a new transaction and captures all signals from the interface, including:

 - `read`
 - `write`
 - `addr`
 - `data_in`
 - `data_out`

-It then sends this transaction to the scoreboard for comparison with expected data.
+After that it sends this transaction to the scoreboard for comparison with expected data.
 If the transaction was a **read**, it prints the observed `addr` and `data_out` to help verify DUT response.

 ---

 ### Scoreboard Class

-The `scoreboard` class checks if the DUT is working correctly by comparing expected and actual transactions.
+The `scoreboard` class checks DUT working correctly by comparing expected and actual transactions.

 It gets:

 - Expected transactions from the generator via `gen2scr`
 - Actual results from the monitor via `mon2scr`

-It uses a `golden_model`, which is a simple array to remember all data written to memory.
+It uses a `golden_model`, which is a associative array to remember all data written to memory.

 - If the transaction is a **write**, it stores the `data_in` at the given `addr` in the model.
 - If it’s a **read**, it compares the `data_out` from the DUT with the stored value from the model.